Focus: Privacy Commissioner reports on Telstra data breaches

 The Commissioner stated that Telstra took appropriate steps to investigate and contain the breach and notify customers once it occurred.

 The steps referred to above accordingly provide some good examples of the measures that a company could take in response to a breach.
-Further guidance on responding to data breaches can be found in the Commissioner's guide to data breaches.

 - Ian McGillPartner,